k3s-io/k3s/tests/terraform/README.md

 # Debugging
 The cluster and VMs can be retained after a test by passing `-destroy=false`.
 To focus individual runs on specific test clauses, you can prefix with `F`.
-For example, in the [create cluster test](../tests/terraform/createcluster_test.go), you can upate the initial creation to be: `FIt("Starts up with no issues", func() {` in order to focus the run on only that clause.
+For example, in the [create cluster test](../tests/terraform/createcluster_test.go), you can update the initial creation to be: `FIt("Starts up with no issues", func() {` in order to focus the run on only that clause.